mikolajbilski/mimuw/Semester I/README.md

 # First semester

-Folder contains solutions to assigments I was working on during first semester of CS studies.
+Folder contains solutions to assigments I was working on during the first semester of CS studies.

 **First semester courses:**
 - Introducton to programming